 Center for Constructive Communication

-Professor Deb Roy (director) leads a team of more than 40.
+Professor and Director Deb Roy leads a team of approximately 30 members, including MIT faculty affiliates, research scientists, postdoc fellows, and program staff.
 While most graduate students are enrolled in the Program in Media Arts and Sciences, students in any MIT department may request to conduct master’s and doctoral thesis research at CCC under the supervision of Professor Roy or another CCC-affiliated faculty member.
 If accepted, they may be eligible for support as research assistants.
 Every semester, CCC will host undergraduate students through the Undergraduate Research Opportunities Program (UROP).
 Opportunities for undergraduate students will be posted through the MIT UROP office.